-Wine writers have wallpapered the world with recommendations for Thanksgiving turkey, which is fine, except for two considerations: First, some people are audacious enough to cook something for Thanksgiving other than turkey…which has pretty limited charms, in my opinion.
-Second, Thanksgiving is definitely not the only holiday meal, and wine writers have offered comparatively few suggestions for feasts devoted to other end-of-year occasions such as Hanukkah, Christmas or New Year’s Eve and Day.
-So, here are wine recommendations for those bound by tradition to turkey, as well as for other celebratory meals.
+We’re now into November, which means that wine writers are poised to wallpaper the world with recommendations for Thanksgiving turkey, which is fine, except for two considerations: First, some people are audacious enough to cook something for Thanksgiving other than turkey…which has pretty limited charms, in my opinion.
+Second, Thanksgiving is definitely not the only holiday meal about which people are already concerned, and wine writers have offered comparatively few suggestions for feasts devoted to other end-of-year occasions such as Hanukkah, Christmas, or New Year’s Eve and Day.
+So, here are wine recommendations for those bound by tradition to turkey, but also for those daring to ditch the bird--or who are planning other holiday meals.

 I’ve already confessed my limited affection for turkey, but I should also say that one of the disadvantages of this Thanksgiving staple is that most of us are forced to eat the same damned meal year after year.
 This is the inevitable result of the fact that most of us eat it with the same people every year.
 It also stems from the fact that Thanksgiving is a big production in the kitchen, and few home cooks are comfortable with trying new recipes when confronted with an inherently daunting challenge.

 Given the fact that most of us are stuck with a déjà vu meal along the lines of the movie, “Groundhog Day,” it seems to make sense to change up the wines if we can’t change the menu.
 And, in fact, you can have a lot of fun and stretch your experience with wine by jumping the typical Thanksgiving track and riding an adjacent line.
 If you drank Riesling last year, try Vouvray from France’s Loire Valley this time around.
 Made from Chenin Blanc, most Vouvrays are lightly floral and sweet, but abundantly supplied with acidity.
+If the variable sweetness in Vouvray makes you nervous, go with Chenin Blanc from South Africa, which is more consistent stylistically and almost always less expensive.
 Similarly, if Gewurztraminer was the white on last year’s Thanksgiving table, try a Muscat from Alsace, which will probably be nearly as aromatic as the Gewurz was, but drier and fresher and probably even better with the bird.

 Garnacha is the Spanish term for the grape called Grenache by the French, and if you served Beaujolais for Thanksgiving in years past, this grape provides you with a very promising alternative.
-Widely planted across Spain, Garnacha does very well in Navarra, and you may also find some wines from Rioja Baja that designate the grape on the label.
+Widely planted across Spain, Garnacha does very well in Aragón (look for the sub-regions of Cariñena and Campo de Borja) and also Navarra, and you may also find some wines from Rioja Baja that designate the grape on the label.
 Grenache is the most widely-planted grape in France’s southern Rhône Valley, and though most bottlings of Côtes du Rhône may incorporate some Syrah or Mourvedre, they can be quite good with turkey and are almost always more interesting (to me, at least) than comparably-priced Beaujolais.
+I’m glad to grant, however, that wines from Beaujolais priced above $20 or so have gotten much, much better during the past decade or so, though “Nouveau” bottlings are still best avoided.
+Yes, they sort of make sense for a harvest-themed holiday like Thanksgiving as they’re made from the 2021 growing season, but it isn’t easy to overlook the countervailing fact that they taste like grape soup.
+Tip: If somebody gives you a bottle, thank them politely and then re-gift the bottle to that irritating neighbor with the leaf blower.

 Finally, if you are among those who bought Zinfandel for Thanksgiving last year, you might try Primitivo from Puglia, which is the “heel” of the boot of the Italian peninsula.
 The grape is exactly the same despite the difference in nomenclature, and the Italian versions tend to be a bit less grapey and a bit more fresh and zesty, which is definitely a plus with a turkey in play.